QUT-GenAI-Lab/genai-arcade/_posts/2024-10-11-multilingual.markdown

 ---

-Try the same question with different cultural contexts.
-Notice how the examples, tone, assumptions, and even the structure of the answer might change.

-## **Cultural Communication Patterns**

-Different cultures have different ways of communicating.
-Some are more direct, others more indirect.
-Some prioritize individual achievement, others emphasize community harmony.
-Some cultures expect elaborate context before getting to the point, while others value brevity.

-When you ask an AI to respond "like someone from Japan," it might give more context, be more indirect, and emphasize group harmony.
-Ask it to respond "like someone from Germany," and you might get more direct, structured answers.
-Ask for a "Nigerian" perspective, and you might get more storytelling, proverbs, or community-focused examples.

----
+## **Why does this happen?**
+LLMs learn from the internet, and the internet isn't equally represented across languages.
+English makes up a huge portion of online content, followed by other major languages, whilst many languages have very little digital presence.
+This means the AI has seen thousands of discussions about some topics in English but perhaps only a handful in other languages.
+This creates a growing digital language divide that affects billions of people worldwide.

+Different cultures also discuss topics differently - what's considered important, how arguments are structured, what sources are trusted, even what names are used for places and concepts.
+The AI picks up on all of these patterns.

 ## **So What?**

 This experiment reveals something important: there's no such thing as "neutral" AI.
 By default, most AI systems reflect the cultural patterns of their training data, which skews heavily toward certain regions and demographics.

 When AI gives you an answer, it's not just providing information—it's presenting that information through a particular cultural lens.
-Understanding this helps us recognize both the limitations and possibilities of AI communication.
+Understanding this helps us recognise both the limitations and possibilities of AI communication.

 ---

-## **What's Missing?**

-While this widget can mimic some surface-level cultural communication patterns, it's important to remember that AI doesn't truly understand these cultures.
-It's pattern-matching based on text it has seen, which might include stereotypes or incomplete representations.

-Real cultural competence involves understanding history, values, lived experiences, and nuanced social dynamics that AI can't fully capture.
-The AI is performing a version of culture, not embodying it.

----

 ## **Reflections**

-* How did the cultural context change the response style?
-* Did you notice different examples, values, or assumptions?
+* Did the model give different answers in different languages?
-* Which response felt most natural or familiar to you?
-* What cultural communication patterns were missing or misrepresented?
-* How might this affect people from different cultural backgrounds using AI?
+* Were some responses more detailed or confident than others?
+* What might that say about the sources the model is drawing from?
+* How does this impact people who don't speak English or whose languages are underrepresented online?
-* What are the benefits and risks of AI adapting to different cultural styles?
+* What are the risks of relying on AI for information in different languages?
+* How might this shape who gets to benefit from AI?
+* What could be done to make AI more inclusive across languages?

 ---